Residential Lighting Tips

 Making your exterior home lighting Dark Sky and Neighbor Friendly isn’t rocket science, but it takes a little thought.
 Click on the links below for simple one-page guides that make it easy!
-Also scroll down to find where to purchase Dark Sky Friendly lighting options.
+Also look at our Dark Sky Residential Lighting Products page.

 Floodlights — Aim them downward as much as possible.
 Motion sensors should only “see” areas near your house and not turn on for branches blowing or pedestrians walking by in the street.

-Walkway Lights — Replace fixtures with fully shielded styles… Since there is less glare you will be able to see much better even with less light!
+Walkway Lights — Replace fixtures with styles… Since there is less you will be able to see much better even with less light!

 Porch / Garage Lights — What’s that glaring “carriage” light doing on your house?
 Are you planning to drive it down the street?

 Bulb Types — Choose from 8 Incandescent (including Halogen) and 4 Compact Fluorescent (CFL) lamp types.

 And remember – for all lights, consider yellow sources (“bug” lights or similar) to minimize , trespass, , ecological disturbance and human disruption.

 On the left: Unshielded porch lights shine in your eyes (and across the street) and reduce visibility.
 On the right: Shielded fixtures reduceand make it easier to see.

 Look at our Dark Sky Residential Lighting Products page for locally (Flagstaff) and on-line available shielded residential lighting fixtures.
 Do right by the night!